OmdenaAI/omdena-bhopal-water-quality-monitoring/reports/README.md

 https://user-images.githubusercontent.com/92209437/227796756-061dc239-5240-44d0-9599-c3f51babde29.mp4

 <br>
-This report was written and submitted by Vaasu Bisht, data science intern at an Indian healthcare start, who takes full responsibility for any mistake or inaccuracy in it.
+This report was written and submitted by Vaasu Bisht, who takes full responsibility for any mistake or inaccuracy in it.
 <br>